agiertli/camel-http-proxy-test/readme.md

  Key aspects:

-  - camel-http proxy configuratino is applied *once* via ProxyConfiguration.java
+  - camel-http proxy configuration is applied *once* via ProxyConfiguration.java
   - Actual proxy host and proxy port values are *defined* in application.properties (no need to pass them via java -jar -D..)
   - camel-http component is free of any "proxy" configuration
   - logHttpActivity=true returns following output: